Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

 ### Firebase Wrapper Usage
 Use existing wrappers in [`modules/firebase/*.js`](../src/modules/firebase) to perform operations on remote (auth, database, firestore, storage, etc.).

+If you need a different functionality, create a wrapper first.
+See the wrapper functions already defined to get an idea of:
+- Initialization
+- Logic flow
+- Error cleanup
+- Error reporting

 **Note**: You may sometimes want to link a react state to a firebase listener.
 For e.g. the `AuthProvider` internally uses `onAuthStateChanged`.

 However, for certain auth operations like `updateProfile`, `onAuthStateChanged` is not triggered.
 In such cases, you need to work as follows: